areeshausmani/Slack-Alerts-using-Make.com/README.md

 ## Files included

-- `Slack-Alerts.json` – cleaned Make.com workflow export
+- `Slack-Alerts.json` – Make.com workflow export
 - `helper.py` – simple Python script to test email categorization logic locally
-- `Slack-Alerts-using-Make.com.png` – screenshot showing Slack alert example
+- `Slack-Alerts-using-Make.com.png` – screenshot showing Slack workflow example

 ---

 ## How to use

-1. Import `lead_categorization_slack.json` into Make.com.
+1. Import `Slack-Alerts.json` into Make.com.
 2. Replace connections (`areeshausmani93_connection`) with your own Slack and OpenAI credentials.
 3. Run the scenario — every new email reply will be analyzed and sent to Slack automatically.